sr-26/tiny-link/README.md

 const shortKeyFromRequest = /* Extract the short key from the request parameters */;

-// Retrieve the original URL using Short-Link const originalUrl = await shortLink.getOriginalUrl(shortKeyFromRequest);
+// Retrieve the original URL using Short-Link const originalUrl = await tinyLink.getOriginalUrl(shortKeyFromRequest);

 // Redirect the user to the original URL
 // This depends on your server framework (e.g., Express, Koa)